MET New York Guide

 The MET Gala: the biggest fashion event in New York City

-The most important annual event organized by the Metropolitan Museum of Art since 1948 is the MET Gala, the most elegant celebration of fashion in New York and that welcomes the most relevant celebrities of the scene.
+The most important annual event organized by the Metropolitan Museum of Art since 1948 is the MET Gala, the most elegant celebration of fashion in New York and that welcomes the most important celebrities of the scene.
 So much so that tickets can cost from 30,000 euros per person to 200,000 euros for a full table.

 Although more than a gala is a charity party, since all the money raised goes to the Costume Institute, which is located within the museum.
 This department of the MET has more than eight thousand costumes from all eras, including spectacular dresses that have marked the history of such reputable houses as Versace and Chanel.